NGonline/Notes/Java.md

 ## Basic Threading
 - Your code does not need to know whether it is running on a single CPU or many.
 Thus, using threads is a way to create trasparently scalable programs.
 - Exceptions won't propagate across threads back to `main()`, you must locally handle any exceptions that arise within a task.
+- In Java, the `Thread` class by itself does nothing.
+It drives the task that it's given.
+Although the name `Runnable` makes it look less important, in fact `Thread` is encapsulation while `Runnable` is the task (which should have been named as `Task` to express a higher concept).
+- Conceptually, we want to avoid mixed concept of task (e.g. `Runnable`) and driving mechanism (e.g. `Thread`).
+But from an implementation standpoint, it makes sense to separate tasks from threads since threads can be expensive and you must conserve and manage them.
+Java threading is based on the low-level pthreads approach which comes from C. When immersing into the low-level nature, you must have thoroughly understand everything.
+To stay at a higher level of abstraction, you must use discipline when writing code.

 ### Defining Tasks
 - Often, `run()` is cast in the form of an infinite loop, which means that, barring some factor that causes it to terminate, it will continue forever.